project-pans/pans-code/README.md

-# pans-code
-Central code repository for the Pantry App Notification System (P.A.N.S.)
+# Central code repository for PANS
-PANS utilizes a Raspberry Pi running a Django webserver, weight sensors, and a barcode scanner to keep track of a user's pantry inventory.
+The Pantry App Notification System (P.A.N.S.) utilizes a Raspberry Pi running a Django webserver, weight sensors, and a barcode scanner to keep track of a user's pantry inventory.
 ## MySQL Database
 ### Dependencies
 - ```sudo apt install mysql-server```